nxp-imx/imx-sm/sm/doc/dev.md

 This section describes how to compile a System Manager image and stitch it into a boot image that can boot on a supported platform.

-The SM firmware can be compiled for two primary variants: target or simulation.
+The SM application can be compiled for two primary variants: target or simulation.
 Target builds are compiled with a cross compiler and will only run on i.MX9 hardware.
 Simulation builds run on the host computer and make use of fake HW functions in the code to simulate the hardware.
 Documentation is also compiled.